Global Education FAQs

 Q. Can the Global Education requirement, whether partially or fully, be completed while studying abroad?

 A. Yes, SBS is one of the most accessible Colleges on campus for students wanting to study abroad.
 Students can also complete part of or the entire option for Global Education while abroad.
-However, classes taken abroad must first be approved by the Global Education coordinator to make sure that they would satisfy the requirement.
+However, classes taken abroad must first be approved by the SBS Pathways Center to make sure that they would satisfy the requirement.

 Other questions regarding the Global Education Requirement should be directed to the SBS Pathways Center.